ahmadsheikhi89/ansible-managed-dc-baseline/README.md

 * Keep all sample data synthetic
 * Keep comments and code in English
+* Do not commit secrets
-* Do not commit secrets or production output
+* Do not commit production output
-* Keep diagrams GitHub-compatible
+* Keep Mermaid diagrams GitHub-compatible
 * Keep reports deterministic
 * Prefer read-only evidence collection first
 * Keep service groups clear and reusable